thycotic/dsv-docs/product/cli-ref/group.md

 }
 ```

-This example would create a group without referencing a file:
+This example would create a Group without referencing a file:

 ```bash
 thy group create -data {"groupName": "admins"}